acfries/acfries.github.io/docs/resume.md

 #### August 2018 - PRESENT
 * Graduate research assistant/cartographer
+	* Lead and assist personnel in all stages of lab projects.
-	* Create print and web-based cartographic products for a large and varied clientele
+	* Produce maps and perform geospatial analyses for a wide range of clientele.
+	* Update and maintain lab’s online repository of maps and aerial photography.

 #### January 2016 - August 2018
 * Undergraduate research assistant
-	* Produced print maps for lab clientele
+	* Produced maps for a variety of individuals, publications, and organizations.
-	* Assisted in the upkeep, maintenance, and improvement of the lab's online collection of historical maps and aerial photography
+	* Performed geospatial analyses for a wide range of clientele.
+	* Scanned, cataloged, organized, and uploaded historic maps and atlases to lab’s website.

 ## Skills